A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: Introduction

-The proposed approach introduces additional structural assumptions regarding how MDA influences prevalence while retaining a strong level of predictive performance compared to standard approaches.
-Moreover, it enhances the interpretability of geostatistical models by constraining the effect of MDA within a mechanistic understanding of its temporal dynamics, thereby improving both scientific insight and practical relevance for decision-making.
+The proposed approach introduces additional structural assumptions regarding how MDA influences prevalence while retaining a strong level of predictive performance compared with standard approaches.
+Moreover, it enhances the interpretability of geostatistical models by constraining the effect of MDA within epidemiologically plausible temporal dynamics, thereby improving both scientific insight and practical relevance for decision-making.
 Hence, we argue that the proposed model has a broader applicability than standard approaches, as it can be used not only for retrospective analysis but also for forecasting prevalence under different control scenarios, making it a viable data-driven alternative to mathematical mechanistic models commonly used for this purpose (see, for example, \citet{griffin2010reducing}, \citet{stolk2013modeling}, \citet{Stolk2015FilariasisElim}, \citet{truscott2016soil} and \citet{Touloupou2024-gf}).

-The structure of the paper is as follows.
 In Section~\ref{sec:issues}, we review existing approaches for incorporating MDA history into geostatistical models and highlight the methodological limitations inherent to these strategies.
 Section~\ref{sec:methods} introduces the proposed spatio-temporal geostatistical model, detailing how the impact of MDA on disease prevalence is represented through a parameterised approximation to the underlying intervention effect.
 In Section~\ref{sec:simulation}, we present a simulation study designed to evaluate the predictive accuracy and robustness of the model at varying levels of spatial and temporal data sparsity.
-Section~\ref{sec:applications} demonstrates the application of the method to two case studies on neglected tropical diseases, where the severity of data sparsity differs between the two settings.
+Section~\ref{sec:applications} demonstrates the application of the method to two case studies on NTDs.
 Finally, Section~\ref{sec:discussion} summarises the strengths and limitations of the proposed modelling framework and outlines potential extensions for more complex data scenarios beyond those considered in this paper.